bkeepers/dotenv/README.md

 ### Why is it not overwriting existing `ENV` variables?

 By default, it **won't** overwrite existing environment variables as dotenv assumes the deployment environment has more knowledge about configuration than the application does.
 To overwrite existing environment variables you can use `Dotenv.load files, overwrite: true`.

+To warn when a value was not overwritten (e.g. to make users aware of this gotcha), use `Dotenv.load files, overwrite: :warn`.

 You can also use the `-o` or `--overwrite` flag on the dotenv cli to overwrite existing `ENV` variables.